-Top speed is not entirely relevant in an electric car – running at the Kia e-Niro’s 104mph max on a derestricted autobahn would see the battery drain very quickly.
-The Kona Electric has the same top speed; both beat the more urban-focused i3 with its 99mph max.
+Top speed is not entirely relevant in an electric car – the e-Niro 64kWh model has a 104mph maximum, but running this speed on a derestricted autobahn would see the battery drain very quickly.

 In this review

 - 1Kia e-Niro reviewThe Kia e-Niro is the best do-it-all EV in its class, with practicality, performance and range all in its favour

 - 2Engines, performance and drive - currently readingThe e-Niro is good to drive and surprisingly fast for a car of this type

 - 3MPG, CO2 and Running CostsFew moving parts and an efficient electric powertrain make for very low running costs

 - 4Interior, design and technologyIt’s not exciting to look at but the e-Niro is well built, sensibly designed and gets good in-car tech

 - 5Practicality, comfort and boot spaceUnlike some electric cars, the Kia e-Niro is more practical than its hybrid siblings thanks to clever packaging